-Should the Panel declare a protected event in accordance with AEMO's request, this declaration would be in effect continuously unless it is revoked by the Panel at a later date (at which time the non-credible contingency event would cease to be a protected event).21 However, the actions taken by AEMO such as constraints to interconnector flows would only need to be taken when the condition of forecast destructive winds occurs.
+Any declaration of a protected event by the Panel is taken to be in effect continuously unless it is revoked by the Panel at a later date (at which time the non-credible contingency event would cease to be a protected event).
+However, the actions taken by AEMO such as constraints to interconnector flows will only need to be taken when the condition of forecast destructive winds occurs.